 Requests to transfer from part-time to full-time are reviewed by the department on a case-by-case basis.
 HCP students seeking to transfer to the full-time on-campus program, and full-time students seeking to transfer to the part-time HCP program, must submit a student transfer request at least 3 weeks before the beginning of the quarter.

 Please note the following limitations:

-Please submit the Student Transfer Request Form to SCPD.
-They will route the form to the Statistics department for approval.
+You will need to submit a Student Transfer Request Form to SCPD; they will route the form to the Statistics Department for approval.
 You will receive a formal notice from the SCPD office when a decision has been made.